Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 *The Transformer model* is ideal for this task because it excels at capturing complex dependencies in sequential data, making it well-suited for predicting MIDI velocities accurately.

-This model's suitability arises from its *self-attention* mechanism, which enables it to weigh the importance of different parts of the input sequence, regardless of their temporal order.
+This model's suitability arises from its *self-attention* mechanism, which enables it to weigh the importance of different parts of the input sequence.
 In the context of MIDI data, this means that the Transformer can effectively learn and leverage complex relationships between musical notes, their timing, and how these factors influence the resulting velocity.